 Scholarly Commons Citation

 Brooks, Rosa Ehrenreich, "War Everywhere: Rights, National Security Law, and the Law of Armed Conflict in the Age of Terror" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1125.
+1125.